clulab/processors/webapp/README.md

 ## Configuration

 The configuration for Odin used in the `HomeController` is based on the OdinStarter (`org.clulab.odinstarter.OdinStarter`) App.
-The NER and rules files for the App are configured in code.
-For the webapp, the same files are instead specified in a configuration file `processors.conf` under the keys `customLexiconNer` and `extractorEngine`.
+The NER and rule files for the App are configured in code.
+For the webapp, the same files are instead specified in the configuration file `processors.conf` under keys `customLexiconNer` and `extractorEngine`.
 You would change filenames there or change the contents of the Odin files in the directory `main/src/main/resources/org/clulab/odinstarter`.

 ## Dockerization

-There is also a `docker.sbt` file which allows one to build an image from within `sbt`.
+In this subproject there is also a `docker.sbt` file which allows one to build an image from within `sbt`.
 A command alias `dockerizeWebapp` has been set up for it.

 To run the resulting image, use a command like
 ```bash